Discrete Time Crystals with Absolute Stability

-Here, we show that resonantly driven bosons by a rotating lattice on a ring in the Lieb-Liniger (LL) model can reveal absolutely stable discrete time crystals.
+Here, we show that resonantly driven bosons by a rotating potential on a ring in the Lieb-Liniger (LL) model can reveal discrete time crystals whose stability can be proven.
 Eigenstates of the Floquet Hamiltonian that break the discrete time translation symmetry can be mapped to low energy eigenstates of a time-independent Hamiltonian in the rotating frame.
-The latter eigenstates are stable and reveal spontaneous breaking of space translation symmetry in the rotating frame, which corresponds to spontaneous breaking of the discrete time translation symmetry of the original model.
+The latter eigenstates are stable and reveal spontaneous breaking of \emph{space} translation symmetry in the rotating frame, which corresponds to spontaneous breaking of the discrete \emph{time} translation symmetry of the original model.
 This model concretely provides an example of the absence of quantum thermalization and the existence of stable time crystals in a closed quantum many-body system without the need for either disorder or integrability.
-Furthermore, an experimental realisation of this model should be possible, since ultra-cold atoms on a ring have been created and applying a periodic drive potential should be straightforward \cite{GuptaPRL2005}.
+Furthermore, an experimental realisation of this model should be possible, since ultra-cold atoms on a ring have been created and applying a periodic drive potential should be straightforward \cite{SM,Gupta2005,bell2016,moulder2012,kumar2016}.